Technology-Notes/Distributed-Systems-Complete/README.md

 Amazon API gateway is an interface between multiple backend services to multiple client request.

 **Main learning:**
-> create a simple FAQ micro-service which returns a JSON object containg a random question and answerr pair using Amazon API Gateway endpoint that invokes an AWS Lambda functon.
+> create a simple FAQ micro-service which returns a JSON object containing a random question and answer pair using Amazon API Gateway endpoint that invokes an AWS Lambda function.

 > That would involve-- * creating aws lambda function, api gateway endpoints, debugging api gateway and lambda  function with amazon cloud watch*